16 Important Questions to Ask when Buying a Horse

 Getting the answers to the questions above can be a great indicator of what it will be like working and dealing with the horse that you are about to purchase.

-Being well informed about the horse and its experiences can be a great way to tell if you will be a good fit and can help you in the future when working with the horse if you purchase them.
+Being well informed about the horse and its experiences can be a great way to tell if you will be a good fit and can help you in the future when it comes to working with the horse if you do purchase them.

-10. What Type of Riding do You Want to do?
+10. What Type of Riding Do do You Want to do?

 Not only do you have to decide what type of riding your horse is made for, but you also want to be sure about what type of riding is best for you.

-If you intend to ride your horse around leisurely, you will look at a different horse than if you intend to enter shows.
+If you intend to leisurely ride your horse around, then you will be looking at a different horse than if you intend to enter shows.

-There are also different riding styles to consider, like English or Western.
-Not only do these styles require different saddles, but many different types of riding fit into these styles.
+There are also different styles of riding to consider, like English or Western.
+Not only do these styles require different saddles, but there are many different types of riding that fit into these styles.

-Don’t worry; you do not have to commit to one and can decide which you would like later.
+Don’t worry, you do not have to commit to one, and can decide later on which you would like.

 11. What is the Horse’s Diet Like?

-You can always look up what is best to feed a horse, but you might want more specific information about the horse you are looking at.
+You can always look up what is best to feed a horse, but you might want to know more specific information about the horse you are looking at.

-Asking about a horse’s current diet can inform you of what you might need to care for him and help you determine if the horse is properly cared for.
+Asking about a horse’s current diet can not only inform you of what you might need to take care of him, but it can also help you to determine if the horse is properly taken care of.

-When looking into the horse’s diet, you want to know what it eats and how much.
+When looking into the horse’s diet, you want to make sure you know what it eats and how much.

-This will help you know if it needs any special dietary needs or restrictions you must accommodate if you choose to purchase it.
+This will help you to know if it needs any special dietary needs or restrictions that you will have to accommodate if you choose to purchase it.

-12. What Do You Need to Know Regarding His Care?
+12. What Do you Need to Know in Regards to His Care?

-Knowing how to care for the horse is as important as knowing what to feed it.
+Knowing how to care for the horse is also as important as knowing what to feed it.

-Caring for a horse is difficult, but it can be even harder if you know nothing about their care history or preferences.
+Taking care of a horse is difficult enough, but it can be even harder if you do not know anything about their care history or preferences.

-Some questions you can ask regarding your horse’s care needs are:
+Some questions you can ask in regards to your horses care needs are:

 • What is their living situation?